 Demographers at the APL provide an enrollment projections package to address facility needs of school districts.
-Our central models are based on cohort component methodology, but models can be modify to meet the needs of individual school districts.
+Our central models are based on cohort component methodology, but models can be modified to meet the needs of individual school districts.
 Districts may also choose more detailed studies including projections for financial planning and housing development analysis.

 For a brochure of our services, please click here.